 The sound of a Flanger can range from subtle chorusing, to swooshing jet plane, to robotic drainpipe.
 The effect was intended to duplicate the sweeping comb-filter sound created when one of two tape decks playing synchronized material is shifted out of time by pressing a finger on the "flange" of the tape reel (hence the term).
-A great example of tape flanging can be heard in
+Great examples of tape flanging can be heard in "Itchycoo Park" by the Small Faces or the